 IN-STUDIO-ONLY, ONLINE-ONLY, & HYBRID CLASSES

 By making some classes in-studio-only and online-only, we’re giving ourselves the chance to focus only on the people directly in front of us – a group of folks sharing a contained space, whether that’s an online space or a physical one.
 Hybrid classes allow us to blend two worlds – virtual and IRL – to support a variety of folks in their practice.
-Hybrid classes will not be recorded, so live attendance is necessary to participate.
+Some hybrid classes are recorded (marked as RECORDED HYBRID on the calendar); others aren’t.
 The gallery view of zoom participants is projected on the back wall of the studio, so the instructor can see everyone in class from any vantage point in the room.
-Zoom participants for hybrid classes will have a view from the back of the room and will hopefully feel like they’re right there with the in-person attendees.
+Zoom participants for hybrid classes will have a clear, front-row view of the instructor and will hopefully feel like they’re right there with the in-person attendees.
+We spent time honing our microphone and camera setup to bring the best experience for everyone whether they are in the studio or practicing from home.
 Online-only classes are recorded with the recordings available for 7 days.
 In-studio-only classes will incorporate more Great Yoga Wall® poses than hybrid classes, since not everyone has a Wall at home.
-Though, since some students do, our monthly Great Wall class will be hybrid.
+Though, since some students do, our weekly Great Wall class will be hybrid.

 The past 16 months have given us endless opportunities to makes decisions that blend risk management strategies with self-care with consideration for others.
 So many habits have shifted since March of 2020.
 Only you will know when you’ll be ready to come back to the studio.
 For us, even as we move forward, online options will continue to be a part of our studio offerings.